hgraca/arkitect/README.md

 [![Packagist](https://img.shields.io/packagist/dt/phparkitect/phparkitect.svg)](https://packagist.org/packages/phparkitect/phparkitect)
 [![codecov](https://codecov.io/gh/phparkitect/arkitect/branch/main/graph/badge.svg)](https://codecov.io/gh/phparkitect/arkitect)

-# NOTE
+# CREDITS

-> This project is a clone of [phparkitect/arkitect](https://github.com/phparkitect/arkitect), with some extra features on top of it.
+> This project is a clone of [phparkitect/arkitect](https://github.com/phparkitect/arkitect).
 >
-> As much as possible, this project will comply to upstream, this is just a way to get the features I need, quickly incorporated.
+> We decided to make a fork because our PRs were becoming stale, which means that either the original project is not maintained or they do not wish to go in the direction we need the project to go.
 >
-> I will periodically rebase on the original project (upstream), and also periodically open PRs onto upstream, to incorporate the features I build.
->
-> This means the **history on master will change**.
-The tags will be stable, though.
->
-> This project uses semantic versioning, but completely independent of the upstream versioning.
+> In any case, the initial work is commendable and very appreciated.

 # Index